DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Dataset Construction

-To generate the binarization ground-truth, we employed a combined approach of neural network generation followed by manual verification and correction.
-As shown in Fig.~\ref{fig_workflow}, we first applied the model proposed by Ju \emph{et al.}~\cite{ju2024three} to binarize the raw Kuzushiji document images (without added seals), producing the initial binarization ground-truth.
+To generate the binarization ground-truth, we employed a combined approach of neural network-based binarization followed by manual verification and correction.
+As shown in Fig.~\ref{fig_workflow}, we first applied a pre-trained binarization model trained on the DIBCO benchmarks to binarize the raw Kuzushiji document images (without added seals), producing the initial binarization ground-truth.

 Subsequently, a trained Kuzushiji expert manually verified these initial results.
 Even in the absence of seal interference, the initial binarization often contained errors.
-As detailed in Fig.~\ref{fig_verification}, the expert identified issues such as missing marginal notes, voiced sound symbols, periods, and unremoved stains.
-These errors were then manually corrected to create the final binarization ground-truth.
-Notably, this verification step was critical and required a trained Kuzushiji expert to ensure the validity of the process.
+As shown in Fig.~\ref{fig_verification}, the expert identified issues such as missing marginal notes, voiced sound symbols, periods, and unremoved stains.
+These errors were then manually corrected and re-verified by another researcher to produce the final binarization ground-truth.
+This verification step was essential and required a trained Kuzushiji expert to ensure the accuracy of the ground-truth annotations.